Meditative Stillness In A Galloping World

 Go out, go in, go to, go from... go, go, go.

 Hurry up and work.
 Hurry up and sleep.
-Get up and do it again.
+Get up and do it all over again.

 Stillness does not rank high on the to-do list.